 The 6-AM Group talks about more and more artists are prioritizing the need for sustainability in today’s music industry.
 They are slowly transforming music parties into greener more environment-friendly festivals.
-It all begins with small initiatives such the single-use of plastic bottles and the technology that allows tour trucks to utilize sustainable biodiesel to reduce carbon dioxide emissions.
+It all begins with small initiatives such as the single-use of plastic bottles and the technology that allows tour trucks to utilize sustainable biodiesel to reduce carbon dioxide emissions.

 In ecology, sustainability (from sustain and ability) is the property of biological systems to remain diverse and productive indefinitely.
-More importantly as part of the ecosystem.
+More importantly, as part of the ecosystem.
 It is up to each one of us that inhabit this beautiful planet to do our part.
 So to help attain homeostasis.
 That’s because we need to stop harming the environment.

-As a producer, consequently you can help out by producing more environment-friendly festivals.
+As a producer, consequently, you can help out by producing more environment-friendly festivals.
 Ones likewise that put a stop on wasteful party practices.
 So here are some of the biggest festivals that have adopted the “leave no trace behind” policy.
-Thereby which also practices recycling and other means just to cut down C02 emissions:
+Thereby also practices recycling and other means just to cut down C02 emissions:

 Grassroots,Outside Lands, Sweet Life, Lollapalooza, and Lighting In A Bottle in the States, or DGTL in Amsterdam.
 There’s plenty more out there, with festivals, big and small, old and new, rising to the occasion to forward as many green initiatives as they can.

-What’s With A Lack of Eco Friendly Concerts?
+What’s With A Lack of Eco-Friendly Concerts?

 Artists Want Better Concerts!